Workplace Diversity and Inclusion – Startling Facts and Figures

 A recent Forbes article points out that as recently as 2015, in studies, diversity and inclusion were consistently reported as low priority issues.
 In fact, a SHRM report confirmed that among the Fortune 100 companies a fifth of respondents said their companies had very informal and unstructured efforts towards diversity, with 41% saying they were too busy.

-With recent research indicating that there are multiple benefits to diversifying your workforce (stay tuned for our next article), now is the time to get busy to stay in front of the curve.
+With recent research indicating that there are multiple benefits to diversifying your workforce, now is the time to get busy to stay in front of the curve.

 In the 1970s, symphony orchestras were made up almost exclusively by white males.
 Some orchestras started to hire using “blind auditions” and some researchers at Harvard and Princeton took notice and studied the results.
 They found that blind auditions improved women’s chances of getting employed by up to 46%.